Regulation of Medicine

 Responding to a Medical Board Inquiry

 State medical boards were created to license and regulate the practice of medicine for a particular state.
-They are also responsible for responding to formal complaints against physicians, and other medical professionals regulated by those boards.
+They also are responsible for responding to formal complaints against physicians and other medical professionals regulated by those boards.
 Not all complaints that medical boards receive from patients or other physicians warrant formal investigations, but some do.
 In the event you receive a letter from your state medical board, it is important that you respond appropriately and in a timely manner.

 Consider these two scenarios:

 If you receive a letter from your state medical board regarding a patient complaint or other inquiry, MagMutual recommends that you do the following:

-- DO NOT alter, add to, or destroy any medical records, particularly those that may have been requested by the Board.
-These actions are grounds for discipline.
+- Do not alter, add to or destroy any medical records, particularly those that may have been requested by the board.
+Those actions are grounds for discipline.
 Most likely, you will be required to send in the relevant records along with your response.

 - Update your assigned attorney and MagMutual about any correspondence you receive from the board.
 If an interview is requested, it is crucial that you prepare well ahead of time.
-Your attorney will assist and, if necessary, appear alongside you.

-Although Board processes may vary from state to state, timely and careful preparation, along with the guidance of a skilled and knowledgeable attorney, will allow you to achieve the best resolution to any board inquiry.
+Although medical board processes may vary from state to state, timely and careful preparation, along with the guidance of a skilled and knowledgeable attorney, will allow you to achieve the best resolution to any inquiry.

 The information provided in this resource does not constitute legal, medical or any other professional advice, nor does it establish a standard of care.
 This resource has been created as an aid to you in your practice.
 The ultimate decision on how to use the information provided rests solely with you, the PolicyOwner.